kmonad/kmonad/README.md

 - [the FAQ](doc/faq.md)

 ## Disclaimer
-The original maintainer is chronically ill and currently unable to work on KMonad.
-Luckily we have a very helpful and pleasant community that is happy to be of assistance.
-When energy and circumstance permits, the core developer will labour to make progress, but for now this will be sporadically and unpredictably.
+The core maintainer is currently chronically ill with debilitating autoimmune symptoms.
+They come and go, but when they are there they very much get in the way of concentrated work.
+It is very much his intent to keep working on KMonad until it is very, very good.
+But please be aware that he might be gone for weeks on end, not out of a lack of interest, but out of a lack of capacity.
+You are always free to reach out to him by email.